-Reinsurance balances receivable primarily consists of the net receivable of the CCCL quota share on a funds withheld basis, as well as premiums receivable on unrelated business.
-CRe monitors credit risk associated with premiums receivable.
+Reinsurance balances receivable primarily consists of the net receivable of the CCCL quota share on a funds withheld basis, as well as premiums receivable on third party business.
+The Company monitors credit risk associated with premiums receivable.
 Amounts deemed uncollectable are charged to net earnings in the period in which they are determined.

 Under the EBS approach, reinsurance balances receivable are valued in line with US GAAP with the exception that any balance due in more than one year is discounted.
-In addition, premium that is not contractually due or is deferred as at the balance sheet date is included within technical provisions at section b) below.
+In addition, premium that is not contractually due or is deferred as at the balance sheet date is included within technical provisions at "Valuation Bases, Assumptions and Methods to Derive Values of Technical Provisions, and Level of Uncertainty Involved" section below.